Sixtus6/Websocket/README.md

 # Websocket

-A new Flutter project.

-## Getting Started

 Discover real-time communication with a Flutter app showcasing WebSocket implementation.
 Explore seamless integration in a user-friendly interface.
 Experience the power of instant data exchange firsthand..

+## Getting Started

+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: